blakegarretson/essentials/main.md

 # Music & Audio

-## Music Library Organization and Playback
+## Local Music Playback & Library Organization

+*Note: Apps in this category have become mostly obsolete since I have moved to streaming services like Spotify, but when I do want to work with local music files, it’s hard to do better than these.*

+- [foobar2000](https://www.foobar2000.org) has been around forever, and it is still going strong as a feature-packed music player.
+It has a minimal interface, but there is a lot under the hood such as crossfaded playback, EQ, limiters, and up/down-mixing.
+It’s surprisingly hard to find a free app on Mac that handles crossfading, so I like having foobar2000 around.
 - [MusicBee](https://getmusicbee.com/): A great way to organize and play your local music library.
 Includes handy features like gapless playback and auto-tagging.
-An app like this is has become mostly obsolete since I’ve moved to streaming services like Spotify, but when I do want to work with local music files, it’s hard to do better than MusicBee. **(Windows)**
+A **(Windows)**
     - I’m not listing a Mac alternative for playback here because the default Apple Music app is fine, and a third party app just isn’t necessary for me.
 - [MusicBrainz Picard](https://picard.musicbrainz.org/) is the best cross-platform solution for identifying and organizing a large collection of music files.
 It can figure out what files are based on tags and even audio fingerprints.
 Besides tagging it will rename and move files as well.
 Even if you’re using Apple Music or MusicBee to organize your music library, this is still a handy tool to clean up the incorrectly tagged files before adding them to your library.
-    - If Picard isn’t to your liking, I would suggest [MP3Tag](https://www.mp3tag.de/en/) .
-It is a universal batch tag editor that handles MP3s along with every other popular audio format.
-The robust file renaming/retagging tools and online database lookups make this powerful option for cleaning up your audio collection.
-This is only free for Windows.
-It’s a paid app on the Mac App Store. **(Windows)**

 ## Audio Conversion